seiya1223/techcasestudies/_posts/2016-12-12-PolimiMitreo.md

 categories: [IoT]
 color: "blue"
 #image: "{{ site.baseurl }}/images/imagename.png" #should be ~350px tall
-excerpt: Researchers at Politecnico di Milano worked with Microsoft to develop a way to remotely monitor conditions at the Mitreo archeological site in Rome.
+excerpt: Researchers at Politecnico di Milano worked with Microsoft to develop a way to remotely monitor conditions at the Mitreo archaeological site in Rome.
 language: [English]
 verticals: [Cultural Heritage, Public Sector, Smart Cities, Environmental]
 ---